o2r-project/erc-checker/README.md

 - 0: images do not differ in size
 - 1: images differed in size -- resized for comparison
 - 2: images differed in size -- not resized for comparison

-##### Development
-For debugging purposes: When running the checker with a NodeJS environment variable `DEV` set true, the result AND reject metadata will include an absolute path to the temp-directory used during the check.

 ### How to use the checker module